Hybrid Diffusion for Simultaneous Symbolic and Continuous Planning: Experimental Evaluation

 \section{Experimental Evaluation}

-In our experiments, we measure the performance of \model on long-horizon decision-making tasks and compare it to Diffuser~\cite{jannerPlanningDiffusionFlexible2022a} with the Transformer architecture from Chi et al.~\cite{chiDiffusionPolicyVisuomotor2023b}.
+In our experiments, we measure the performance of \model on long-horizon decision-making tasks and compare it to baselines.
 Firstly, we present the long-horizon robotic benchmarking suite in Subsection \ref{sec:task_suite}.
 We then introduce a set of baselines in Subsection \ref{sec:baselines} and show in Section \ref{sec:results} that \model excels in complex long-horizon planning, adheres to fine-grained conditioning at test time, and adapts easily to successful image conditioning.
 In Section \ref{sec:real}, we demonstrate the benefits of using \model on real robotic tasks.